dwyl/learn-pre-commit/README.md

 If you inspect the `.git/hooks` folder you will find you can add/remove hooks easily.

-**Hooks can be written in most scripting languages** so you can find any online to use or write your own with your favourite language.
+**Hooks can be written in most scripting languages** so you can find some online to use or write your own with your favourite language.

 Modify your hooks directly by copy and pasting manually or with a script.
-The latter is better as it enables all developers in a team to do so easily but...
+The latter is better as it enables all developers in a team to do so easily, but...

- ** You will need to find a mechanism to make sure developers first install them and second keep them up to date**
+**You will need to find a mechanism to make sure developers first install them and second keep them up to date.**

 An example of custom hooks written with node and a script to copy them into `.git` folder can be found [here](https://github.com/jrans/Node-Git-Hooks).